syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can add the JavaScript script to the 3D annotation using the ```OnInstantiate``` property, which is executed whenever a 3D stream is read to create an instance of the 3D artwork.
+The following code snippet illustrate this.

+{% tabs %}

+{% highlight c# %}

+//Creates a new PDF document

+PdfDocument document = new PdfDocument();

+//Creates a new page

+PdfPage page = document.Pages.Add();

+//Create a new PDF 3D annotation

+Pdf3DAnnotation pdf3dAnnotation = new Pdf3DAnnotation(new RectangleF(10, 50, 300, 150), @"Input.u3d");

+//Assign JavaScript script

+pdf3dAnnotation.OnInstantiate = "host.getURL(\"http://www.google.com\")";

+//Adds annotation to page

+page.Annotations.Add(pdf3dAnnotation);

+//Save the document to disk

+document.Save("3DAnnotation.pdf");

+//Close the document

+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Creates a new PDF document

+Dim document As New PdfDocument()

+'Creates a new page

+Dim page As PdfPage = document.Pages.Add()

+'Create a new PDF 3D annotation

+Dim pdf3dAnnotation As New Pdf3DAnnotation(New RectangleF(10, 50, 300, 150), "Input.u3d")

+'Assign JavaScript script

+pdf3dAnnotation.OnInstantiate = "host.getURL(""http://www.google.com"")"

+'Adds annotation to page

+page.Annotations.Add(pdf3dAnnotation)

+'Save the document to disk

+document.Save("3DAnnotation.pdf")

+'Close the document

+document.Close(True)

+{% endhighlight %}

+{% highlight UWP %}

+//PDF supports 3D annotation only in Windows Forms, WPF, ASP.NET, ASP.NET MVC, and ASP.NET Core platforms

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+//Creates a new PDF document

+PdfDocument document = new PdfDocument();

+//Creates a new page

+PdfPage page = document.Pages.Add();

+//Load the PDF document

+FileStream inputStream = new FileStream("3DAnnotation.U3D", FileMode.Open, FileAccess.Read);

+//Creates a new PDF 3D annotation

+Pdf3DAnnotation pdf3dAnnotation = new Pdf3DAnnotation(new RectangleF(10, 50, 300, 150), inputStream);

+//Assign JavaScript script

+pdf3dAnnotation.OnInstantiate = "host.getURL(\"http://www.google.com\")";

+//Adds annotation to page

+page.Annotations.Add(pdf3dAnnotation);

+//Save the document into stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+stream.Position = 0;

+//Closes the document

+document.Close(true);

+//Defining the ContentType for PDF file

+string contentType = "application/pdf";

+//Define the file name

+string fileName = "3DAnnotation.pdf";

+//Creates a FileContentResult object by using the file contents, content type, and file name

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+//PDF supports 3D annotation only in Windows Forms, WPF, ASP.NET, ASP.NET MVC, and ASP.NET Core platforms

+{% endhighlight %}

+{% endtabs %}

 ### File Link Annotation

 Links for external files can be added in a PDF document by using the file link annotation.